Council for British Archaeology: Research priorities

-From its earliest years, the CBA has invested strongly in research support services for the UK archaeological community through its publication programme and latterly through a growing range of web-based resources and services.
+From its earliest years, the CBA has invested in research support services for the UK archaeological community through its publication programme and latterly through a range of web-based resources and services.
 In addition to its role in facilitating, convening and disseminating the research of others, it has maintained its own programme of research.

 The CBA's track record is principally in applied research to support its programmes in education, public participation and environmental protection.
 The CBA has also led research in key areas such as the impact of metal detecting on archaeology, television archaeology and the media, education outside the classroom, and assessment of information and data management needs for archaeology.
 The Mick Aston Archaeology Fund and the Marsh Award for Community Archaeology aim to foster and celebrate voluntary research in the historic environment.

 Research themes relate to the CBA's central aim to increase opportunities for participation and learning through archaeology.
 Priority areas for research in partnership with major heritage organisations and other bodies in the sector are: